How to combat the cybersecurity risk from a changing IIoT

 In addition, the explosive growth in electric vehicle (“EV”) charging stations worldwide, which passed one million last year and is forecasted to reach close to 10 million by 20252 (with one million public chargers in the EU alone), is also fueling this growth.

 This proliferation of risk is happening hand-in-hand with the development of processing intelligence at such points of interaction, commonly called “the edge”, which are located at the edge of traditional server/cloud networks.
 The result is that many user experiences of the IIoT may not seem that different from those of the consumer IoT, though the cybersecurity risks are greater and different.
+More about Managing the Risks of Digital Transformation

-More complex & different challenges
+Cybersecurity risks: More complex & different challenges

 The cybersecurity risks for today’s burgeoning IIoT are ones of structure and intent.